Study indicates that sweeteners can cause cancer; discover healthy alternatives

 In addition, maintaining a healthy and balanced diet also helps to prevent possible long-term damage.
 After all, some combinations in the diet can reduce the negative impacts of sugar.

-“For example, there are nutrients such as fiber, good fats and proteins that, if eaten together with refined carbohydrates, sweets and sugars, reduce the speed of digestion and absorption of blood sugar, lowering the glycemic index and causing blood sugar levels to be reduced. circulating glucose and insulin do not increase so fast”, says the nutritionist.
+“For example, there are nutrients such as fiber, good fats and proteins that, if eaten together with refined carbohydrates, sweets and sugars, reduce the speed of digestion and absorption of sugar in the blood, lowering the glycemic index and causing the levels of circulating glucose and insulin do not increase so fast”, says the nutritionist.